-- 1. The Certificate no longer complies with the requirements for algorithm type and key size of the applicable CA/Browser Forum Requirements, as specified in Sections 6.1.5 and 6.1.6; - 2.
-The CA obtains evidence that the Certificate was misused; - 3.
+- 1. The Certificate no longer complies with the requirements for algorithm type and key size of the applicable Industry Standards, as specified in Sections 6.1.5 and 6.1.6; - 2.
+The CA obtains evidence that the Certificate was misused: - 3.
 The CA receives notice or otherwise becomes aware that the Subscriber violated any of its material obligations under the Subscriber Agreement or Terms of Use; - 4.
 The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 5.
-The CA is made aware of any circumstance indicating that use of an email address or Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g., a court or arbitrator has revoked the right to use an email address or Domain Name, a relevant licensing or services agreement between the Subscriber has terminated, or the account holder has failed to maintain the active status of the email address or Domain Name);
+The CA is made aware of any circumstance indicating that use of an email address or Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g., a court or arbitrator has revoked the right to use an email address or Domain Name, a relevant licensing or services agreement between the Subscriber has terminated, or the account holder has failed to maintain the active status of the email address or Domain Name); - 6.
+The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 7.
+The CA receives notice or otherwise becomes aware of a material change in the information contained in the Certificate; - 8.
+The CA is made aware that the Certificate was not issued in accordance with the applicable Industry Standards or the Issuing CA's CP and/or CPS; - 9.
+The CA determines that any of the information appearing in the Certificate is inaccurate;

-- 6. The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 7.
-The CA receives notice or otherwise becomes aware of a material change in the information contained in the Certificate: - 8.
-The CA is made aware that the Certificate was not issued in accordance with the applicable CA/Browser Forum Requirements or the Issuing CA's CP and/or CPS; - 9.
-The CA determines that any of the information appearing in the Certificate is inaccurate; - 10.
-The CA's right to issue Certificates under the applicable CA/Browser Forum Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 11.
+- 10. The CA's right to issue Certificates under the applicable CA/Browser Forum Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 11.
 Revocation is required by this CP and/or applicable CPS; - 12.
 The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed; - 13.
 The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/B Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time); - 14.
 The Issuing CA private key used in issuing the certificate is suspected to have been compromised; - 15.
 The Issuing CA ceases operations for any reason and has not arranged for another CA to provide revocation support for the Certificate; - 16.
-The Certificate was issued in violation of the then-current version of the Mozilla Root Store Policy.
+The Certificate was issued in violation of the then-current version of the Mozilla Root Store Policy; - 17.
+GlobalSign receives a Court Order of Infringement, confirms the authenticity of the Court Order of Infringement, and provides 3 business days' notice to the Subscriber that the MC will be revoked.